-NATURAL RESOURCES - City of Wautoma
+NATURAL RESOURCES - Town of Wautoma

 GOAL NR 1.
-Preserve the quality and quantity of the area's groundwater supplies.
+Preserve the quality and quantity of our groundwater supplies.

 • NR 1.1.
-Ensure that adequate amounts of safe drinking water are available throughout the area.
-Although most city residents now connected to municipal water, outlying areas continue to depend on private wells as their source of drinking water.
-Maintaining an adequate supply of safe drinking water is critical to the well-being of both existing and future residents whether or not they have access to city water.
-Protecting this resource is particularly critical since the area north and west of Wautoma is an important aquifer recharge area.
-The extensive use of groundwater for spray irrigation of crops in the area may pose a long-term threat in groundwater quantity and quality.
+Ensure that adequate amounts of safe drinking water are available throughout the town.
+Since nearly the entire town is served by private wells, maintaining an adequate supply of safe drinking water is critical to the well-being of both existing and future residents.
+Protecting this resource is particularly important in the Town of Wautoma as an important aquifer recharge area underlies much of the town.
+A portion of the town is presently designated as an atrazine prohibition area.
+Additionally, the extraction of groundwater for spray irrigation of crops in some portions of the town and adjacent areas to the west may pose a long-term threat in groundwater quantity and quality.